openimis/openimis_docs/web_app_vb_user_manual.rst

         ..

-        User has to select a file from a local computer by clicking the 'select file' button on the left side of the section, and in the popup window which appears (:ref:`image261`), user can navigate to the required file and select the file.
+        User has to select a file from a local computer by clicking the 'select file' button on the left side of the section, and in the popup window which appears (:ref:`Image 261<image261>`), user can navigate to the required file and select the file.

         .. _image261:
         .. figure:: /img/user_manual/image228.png